 People working as data analysts/scientists stumble upon requests for reports from different people.
 While ad-hoc reports are one time thing, reports that need to be sent periodically, be it daily or weekly or monthly, can take quite a lot of time if done manually.
-Hence, this tutorial will focus on how to automate excel reports using Python.
+Hence, nn this tutorial, I will show how to automate excel reports using Python.
 The diagram below illustrates a typical excel report automation workflow.

 Let us import the necessary libraries and establish a connection to our database with the necessary username and password.
 This can be done using the following block of code in the case of Oracle database.:

 import cx_Oracle host = 'your-host-name' port = 'your-port-number-as-integer-without-quotes' sid = 'your-sid' tns = cx_Oracle.makedsn(host, port, sid) db = cx_Oracle.connect('your-username', 'your-password', tns)